 2. Contact the credit card company, preferably by phone.
 Some credit card companies allow customers to cancel online, but most will require a call.
 Keep in mind the company wants to hold onto customers, which could mean that they will try to entice you with offers or deals.
 You have the right to cancel at any time.

 3. Consider sending written confirmation to make things official.
-Send a letter to the credit card company informing them that you have canceled the card.
+Send a letter to the credit card company informing them that you have canceled the same credit card account.
 Post it via certified mail to ensure the company receives the letter with confirmed receipt.

-4. Look for changes to your credit score.
+4. Look at credit reports for changes to your credit score.
 The canceled account should be reflected in your credit score within several weeks.
 AnnualCreditReport.com offers a free copy of your credit report once a year.

 5. Cut up the card.
 Shredding or destroying the card helps prevent fraud.